Skip to content

 if (!WGPU.native.available) {

-throw new Error("WGPU not bundled or failed to load");
+throw new Error("Dawn was not bundled or could not be loaded");

 }